Gary Cooper: In popular culture

 Patricia Neal named the Abbey of Regina Laudis' outdoor theater building The Gary-The Olivia in honor of Cooper and her daughter Olivia Dahl.

+A San Antonio, Texas, subdivision has several streets named after Hollywood stars, including a Gary Cooper Drive.

 Awards and nominations

 Filmography

-The following is a list of feature films in which Cooper appeared in a leading role.
+The following is a list of feature films in which Cooper appeared in a leading role.Dickens 1970, pp. 29–278.